Near Tamarack in Calaveras County, California — The American West (Pacific Coastal)

 Erected 1987 by Matuca Chapter E Clampus Vitus, Credo Quia Absurdum, August 22, 1987.

 Location.
 38° 26.336′ N, 120° 4.56′ W. Marker is near Tamarack, California, in Calaveras County.
 Marker is on Ebbetts Pass Scenic Byway (State Highway 4), on the right when traveling east.
+Tamarack is located in Calaveras County just west of the Alpine/Calaveras County Line.
+Marker is located in the parking area of the Camp Tamarack Lodge Bed & Breakfast.
 Touch for map.
-Tamarack is located
+Marker is in this post office area: Arnold CA 95223, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Harry Schimke (approx. 2.1 miles away); Old Emigrant Road (approx. 2.1 miles away); Reynold’s House (approx. 4.8 miles away); Bedrock Mortars (approx. 5 miles away); The Last Battle (approx. 10.6 miles away); Route of the Bartleson-Bidwell Party - 1841 (approx. 10.6 miles away); Sourgrass Bridge (approx. 11.2 miles away); Hermit Valley (approx. 12.1 miles away).